sgoodluck/sgoodluck.github.io/content/posts/10000-monkeys.md

 With the right prompts, an AI tool like claude can produce a complex multi-file python data pipeline that would have taken me (a professional Software Engineer with a decade of experience) the better part of a week in mere minutes (ok hours and days if you count the re-prompting, rate limits, bug fixing, and so on).
 A few decades ago, the same program would be have taken months and a team of researchers violently punching holes in cardstock.

 In this way, I believe AI tooling is a serious advance in our capability and velocity.
-Someone with no programming experience and enough stubborn determination can produce ai-generated artifacts that rival and even exceed what a lone engineer could.
+Someone with no programming experience and enough stubborn determination can produce ai-generated artifacts that rival and even exceed what a lone engineer could produce.
 Isn't that alone worth the hype?

 It depends